6529-Collections/6529-Prenode/README.md

 Replace the `your-*` values with what your stack should use:

+`export PRENODE_SEIZE_PROFILE=your-seize-name # Link this prenode to your seize.io Identity

 `export PRENODE_DOMAIN=your-domain-name # What FQDN do you want to use for accessing your Prenode?`

 `export PRENODE_HOSTED_ZONE_ID=your-route53_hosted_zone_id # Copy this directly from the Route 53 console`